 Rosacea Treatment Options

 At Advanced Dermatology of the Midlands, we encourage our patients to work to identify their triggers and to also limit their exposure to them if their rosacea remains stubborn to treatments.
-These treatments can be divided into:
+Types of treatments to manage rosacea can be divided into:

 - topical medicines (applied to the skin)